-- Assets continue to be recorded at fair value in line with the valuation methodology described in the Solvency II Directive and its implementing measures, more particularly the delegated regulation 2015/35. - Despite no impact observed up to now (April 2021) it may still be too early to assess the longer term impact on assumptions underlying the calculation of SWE Technical Provisions (TPs) and the share of reinsurers in SWE Technical provisions.
-The impact on the long term 'post pandemic' assumptions still remains uncertain and dependent on how long both the Covid-19 pandemic and any longer term implications (for example on the economy) will persist. - The key economic assumptions for the calculation of TPs are interest rates, whose future evolution is of course unknown even if one may reasonably expect that they should remain at very low levels at least in the short and middle terms. - The prospective long-term demographic assumptions should not be materially impacted if the pandemic is contained and ultimately resolved (for example via social distancing, widespread testing, vaccines and other possible medical advances). - It is not expected that the crisis could materially affect the level of SWE's expenses, and at this stage it seems it is still too early to assess precisely and definitively the longer term evolution of per policy costs given the interaction with policy persistency.
+- Assets and liabilities continue to be recorded at fair value in line with the valuation methodology described in the Solvency II Directive and its implementing measures, more particularly the delegated regulation 2015/35. - Despite no impact observed up to now (December 2021) it may still be too early to assess the long term impact on assumptions underlying the calculation of SWE Technical Provisions (TPs) and the share of reinsurers in SWE Technical provisions.
+The impact on the long term 'post pandemic' assumptions still remains somewhat uncertain and dependent on how long both the Covid-19 pandemic and any longer term implications (for example on the economy) will persist: - The key economic assumptions for the calculation of TPs are inflation and interest rates, whose short term volatilities remain guite high and long term evolution uncertain. - The prospective long-term demographic assumptions should not be materially impacted by the pandemic (thanks to social distancing, widespread testing, large roll out vaccines programmes and other possible medical advances). - It seems it is still too early at this stage to assess precisely and definitively the long term evolution of per policy costs and overall SWE's expenses mainly because of the uncertainties about the duration and strengths of future inflationary pressures but also because of the always possible interactions between the pandemic and future policy persistency levels.
+However no material impact is expected at this stage.